 Students will also be charged the following estimated fees on a per semester basis: Academic Support Services ($400 max.), Student Activities ($130), Reily Recreation Center ($180), and Student Health Services ($320).

 The application for admission to the Master of Biomedical Science degree program should be submitted to the Graduate Program in Biomedical Sciences.
-Applications will be reviewed as they are received and applicants will be admitted on a competitive basis.
+The Application cycle opens on October 1st.
+The Application cycle for Spring admission ends on December 10th.
+Applications FOR FALL 2020 ADMISSION are reviewed on a rolling basis as they are received.
+Students are admitted until the class is full.
 Therefore early submission of applications is highly encouraged.

 1) To apply to the program, an online application must be filled out.